 If one of the major contending parties, which have been responsible for the decline of your standard of living, promises a better future, will you trust them and vote for them again?

-It should be obvious that such questions privilege a certain answer, which is great if you are doing a survey to provide a veneer of statistical credibility to your pre-conceptions.
+It should be obvious that such questions encourage a certain answer, which is great if you are doing a survey to provide a veneer of statistical credibility to your pre-conceptions.
 However, if you want to be able to project findings from your sample to a population, then the questions you use must be as neutral as possible.

 Apart from using loaded language, as in the example above, some other kinds of bias-inducing items, which you should be on the lookout for, include: